ChisoPani/Wizard101-Farming-BOT/README.md

-# Wizard101-Farming-BOT
-This bot is designed to automate gameplay in Wizard101.
-It will move the player character around, engage in battles, and choose spells based on the player's current health.

 <img src="https://www.onrpg.com/wp-content/uploads/2008/12/Wizard101-Profile-Banner.png" width="100%">
   <h1>Wizard101 Bot</h1>
   <p>This bot is designed to automate gameplay in Wizard101.
 It will move the player character around, engage in battles, and choose spells based on the player's current health.</p>